jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 }
 ```

+## Business logic vs validation logic

+Validation logic is obvious and not specific to the domain or business.
+For example, it's obvious that a quantity should not be less than 0.
+This is the same for any business and any domain.

+On the other hand, it's not necessarily obvious that the quantity of a particular product purchased must be less than the quantity on hand in an e-commerce domain.
+That's a business rule, since it's specific to the business.

 ## Put all classes related to a use case in the same static class [optional]

 When organising application use-cases by feature, instead of separating the command, handler, validator, and response model into separate files, it's sometimes nice to keep them in the same file.